mkushnir/mrksvnup/README.md

 This can be easily integrated into a single self-contained project.
 On FreeBSD, it can be turned into a port, please see the port directory.

+Even in its present form, the utility can easily be integrated in the FreeBSD build system.
+In order to start using this utility, a fresh tree should first be checked out (optionally at the desired revision):

+    # mv /usr/src /usr/src.old
+    # /usr/local/bin/svnup [-r NNNNNN] http://svn.freebsd.org/base/head /usr/src

+To continue using the svnup utility, simply do:

+    # cd /usr/src && SUP_UPDATE=yes SUP=/usr/local/bin/svnup SUPFLAGS= SUPFILE= make update

 Everything is released under 2-clause BSD license.